 He has won two Performance of the Night awards, for his matches against Edson Barboza and Dustin Poirier.
 In addition to this, Khabib holds the record for most takedowns in a single UFC fight (21) against Abel Trujillo.

 He won the Pankration Atrium Cup in 2008.
 In 2009, he won the gold medal for both World and Russian Combat Sambo Championships.
 The next year, he won his second consecutive gold medal in the World Combat Sambo Championships.

-At the 2016 World MMA Awards, Khabib was crowned as the International Fighter of the Year.
+At the 2016 World MMA Awards, Khabib has crowned the International Fighter of the Year.
 He was also called the 2016 Comeback Fighter of the Year by sherdog.com.

 He also won two awards in the North American Grappling Association World Championship held in 2012.

 These extraordinary achievements greatly contribute to his massive net worth.
 Continue reading the article to find out more about his other sources of income.

 Net Worth & Other Sources of Income